seocahill/maightro-site/source/articles/2023-draft-timetable.html.markdown

 - The train would depart a half hour after the current connection to Galway which is assumed feasible as later Athlone services run with 30 minutes headways between them.
 - No other IC service appears to be currently scheduled at this time on the main trunk route to Portarlington.

+## Late weekend only service

+I've also asked for a late night service at the weekend to be provided to facilitate movement around the Mayo town to improve Mayo's social offering.
+The policy reference here is the Night Time Economy Commission's Report which was adopted in the last program for Government, especially the section dealing with the lack of public tranport in urban and rural areas.

+The template for this service would be the special trains laid on for the Biden visit.
+Essentially a train each leaving Ballina and Wesport at night, meeting in Manulla and returning back to it's origin.
+This would allow travel home form all the big towns in all directions and be a major help in terms of facilitating late night socializing.

 ## A note on the process

 Railways are a public good, so the public should certainly have a say in how services are run.
 In this context it's great that IÉ are consulting the public but the process still feels a little bit like a black box.
+The current response is as follows:

+> Thank you for taking the time to submit your comments and suggestions to Iarnród Éireann regarding the proposed timetable changes from December 2023.
+Iarnród Éireann and the National Transport Authority will review all suggestions received.
+Suggested alterations which cannot be implemented at this timetable change will be retained in a database for consideration at future timetable reviews.
+Iarnród Éireann

 Feedback as to why suggestions are rejected is essential, if for no other reason to allow interested parties to attempt to iterate and find solutions.
+Give the likely quite low volume of submissions, it should be possible.

 In most cases, one would expect that there are solid reasons as to why services are scheduled as they are but given a complex problem like scheduling, extra input and testing should always be welcome.